GarethOates/az-arch-master-class/PaaS/04. Multi-container group/README.md

 4. After the template is deployed, Go to the **Resource Group** -> **Container Group** which you created using the template.

 5. Go to Containers.
-You will see the 2 Container present under the container group.
+You will see the 2 Containers present under the container group.

 6. Click on **Container 1**.
 Click on the **Logs** button present there to check the logs of container 1.